CarlosGS/Cyclone-PCB-Factory/README.md

 - [DONE] Create template for the screws in the wood base
 - Hardware: Reinforce left&right frames
 - Firmware: Test various buffering/jerk configurations for Marlin
-- Software: Export Z probing to a standarized file, add bilinear interpolation
+- Software: Export Z probing to a standarized file, ~~add bilinear interpolation~~
-- Manufacture a PCB (till then, it can't be v1.0 :P)...
+- [DONE] Manufacture a PCB (till then, it can't be v1.0 :P)...

 Software
 --